 Filmed and edited by Ryan Kenny.
 If you'd like to buy the issue that this DVD came with, click here.

-The year is 2007 and Surfing Life has assembled the greatest squad in Hot 100 history in Japan.
+The year is 2007 and Surfing Life has assembled the greatest squad in Hot 100 history (to 2007 date) in Japan.
 Owen Wright, Mitch Coleborn, Julian Wilson, Heath Joske, Jay Davies and Matt Wilkinson are wide-eyed Aussie groms in the world's whackiest nation and as we touch down in the land of the rising sun a typhoon brews us up a powerful groundswell.

 Where the North Pacific meets the East China Sea we surf pumping waves for four days straight, then Japan throws us another suprise.
 Completely surfed-out the team can't believe their eyes when we hit Miyazaki's Ocean Dome.
 A waterpark set on hundreds of acres, right on the beach, it also hosts the best wavepool the world ever did see.